 Please note, it is the parent or carer’s responsibility to make an on-time school place application.
 If you are making an application after the closing date, it will be classed as late and your application will be considered according to the dates below.

 For applications received by 3 May 2022 we aim to send outcomes on 6 June 2022.
 These will be sent by second class post.

 Applications received after 3 May 2022 will be processed in strict date order of receipt and outcomes sent out after 6 June 2022.
 These will be sent by second class post.

 Outcomes will not be given out over the phone or in person at the Council offices.

 Important tips for making your school place application

 We would strongly advise that you carefully consider the following when making your school place application.

 We thoroughly investigate all potentially fraudulent or misleading applications we are made aware of and welcome information from schools and the public.
-For the 2019/20 academic year one home address claimed by the parent carer was not used to allocate the school place, and one school place was withdrawn as a result of information received about potentially fraudulent or misleading home addresses.

 If you know or suspect that someone is trying to or has gained a school place fraudulently please let us know.
 You can send us this information anonymously if you prefer and rest assured that your details will remain completely confidential.